Skip to content

 screenshot-fullwidth

-BY default, a placed asset is "fitted" in the frame.
-This means the maximum size of the picture is shown, maintaining the aspect ration.
+By default, a placed asset is "fitted" in the frame.
+This means the maximum size of the picture is shown, maintaining the aspect ratio.

-This mean that parts of the frame will remain empty.
+This means that parts of the frame will remain empty.

 Remark